Walking in Calderdale, West Yorkshire

 Walking Information & Guides

-There are so many walking routes in Calderdale, you are spoilt for choice!
+There are so many walking routes in Calderdale, you're spoilt for choice!

 Hebden Bridge pioneered the UK initiative ‘Walkers are Welcome’ in 2007 with the aim of encouraging and creating a network of towns and villages that are welcoming to walkers.
 Now over 100 towns and villages across the UK have joined this community-led scheme.

-Whether you are looking for short, easy walks or a more strenuous option, there are over 60 walking guides (leaflets, booklets and books) about the Calderdale area are available at local Visitor Information Centres and on-line from the Heart of the Pennines on-line shop.
+Whether you are looking for short, easy walks or a more strenuous option, there are many walking guides (leaflets, booklets and books) about the Calderdale area are available at to click and collect from VisitCalderale at Halifax Central Library and from the Heart of the Pennines on-line shop.

 There are plenty of options if you prefer to walk with a group or with someone who knows the area and the landscape and heritage.